CssFly/ScreenCaliber/README.md

 1. Include Caliber.css and Caliber.js in your &lt;head&gt; section.
 2. You can now access and configure Caliber by clicking on the "C" button right top on your site.
-3. You may alter the SVG to get a GRID for your design or enter a URL of a screenshot.
+3. You may alter the SVG to adapt the grid to your design or enter a URL of a screenshot.

 License M.I.T.
 License